Sackboy: Concept and design

 After the concept is finalized, creation of the character model commenced, which would then be textured and prepared for animation.
 While the animation process of Sackboy helped contribute more character, they evolved only when the designers started making levels and the character is seen in different situations.
 Pang said the final version of Sackboy's legs felt cute but stumpy and very different from the language of his arms; more importantly, running and jumping movements came across as "weird" when animated.
 A solution is implemented in the form of the character's little peddling motion as seen in the games.
 According to Pang, animating Sackboy is a fragmented process which does not feel as satisfactory compared to animating a whole movie, as it involves designing procedural animations rather than animating a scene that gets played out the same way each time.
 Pang noted that since the player is responsible for controlling the character's actions, he finds satisfaction in seeing what other players do with the character's potential animations.
 Pang observed that players would use Sackboy's basic acting emotions to communicate to each other whilst playing, which he compared to a structured system of communication not unlike the concept of language.
 Pang particularly enjoyed working on Sackboy's death animations, as each potentially fatal situation Sackboy encounters required a unique animation to accompany it.
 Examples of how Sackboy's material would behave in death animations include the character thread being caught which leads to him being literally unraveled, and his fluff spilling out everywhere after bursting apart.
 Inspiration was drawn from the Tom and Jerry cartoon series when framing the death animations as fairly violent, but still harmless and funny.
 Some extreme death scenarios were discarded for being overly gruesome, in keeping with the game's emphasis on the "loveable, cute aspect".

 Following the game's release, the developmental team were astonished by the level of creativity and effort players have invested into their characters.
-Pang in particular did not expect that customisation for Sackboy would become a key aspect of LittleBigPlanet's gameplay.
-In response to the popularity of customisation efforts of Sackboy by fans, the team implemented free game updates to assist players, such as the addition of zoom in and rotation features to make it easier to sticker Sackboy.
-Following the release of the first game, Media Molecule started working with other brands to make licensed downloadable costumes as DLC purchases.
+Pang in particular did not expect that customisation for Sackboy would become a key aspect of LittleBigPlanets gameplay.
+In response to the popularity of customisation efforts of Sackboy, the team implemented free game updates to assist players, such as the addition of zoom in and rotation features to make it easier to sticker Sackboy.
+Following the release of the first game, Media Molecule started working with other brands to make licensed downloadable costumes as downloadable content purchases.

 By 2011, Media Molecule made the decision to move on from the character of Sackboy and the LittleBigPlanet franchise, leaving other studios to take over in developing video games for the franchise on Sony's behalf.
-Nevertheless, Media Molecule staff commemorated the "10th birthday" of the character and the first LittleBigPlanet game on 2 November 2018, and recreated The Garden level in their most recent game PlayStation 4 video game Dreams.
+Media Molecule staff commemorated the "10th birthday" of the character and the first LittleBigPlanet game on 2 November 2018, and recreated The Garden level in their most recent game PlayStation 4 video game Dreams.